johnshearing/PrivateKeyVault/README.md

 Mark this card so that you can see clearly that this is the encrypted card which holds your important data.

 The third SD card is blank.
 It will become and exact copy of the second card.
-If there is any data on this card it will overwritten with data from the ecrypted card that you are cloning.
+If there is any data on this card it will overwritten with data from the encrypted card that you are cloning.
 This card should be formatted before proceeding.
 Insert the formatted card into an SD card to USB adaptor.
 Don't plug it into the hub yet.